-Existing providers for the area include TDS telecom DSL service (which covers most of the county) and Citizens Cable, which serves the proposed area along SR615 and SR311.
+Existing providers for the area include TDS telecom DSL service (which covers most of the county) and Citizens Cable, which serves the proposed area along SR615.
 TDS service varies in the proposed area, but in the majority of the proposed area, only provides 5/1 or 10/1 service.
-Citizens provides up to 100/10 service in some of their service area (along SR615) and some of their service area being limited to 50/5.
+Citizens provides up to 50/5 service in some of their service area.
 Craig County is currently in the process of conducting a Broadband Survey and Feasibility Study with Design Nine which includes information such as existing service and speeds.